Mohamed-Amine-Dogui/django-web-project/README.md

 4. **admin.py:** Configuration file for the administration interface to manage models.

-## Adding Appone to Your Django Project
+## Adding appone to the Django project

 Navigate to your project directory (e.g., "mywebproject") and open the `settings.py` file.
 Add the following line to the `INSTALLED_APPS` section:
 "appone.apps.ApponeConfig"